sujan-sube/open-mind-backend/README.md

 ### Create Fixtures
 Run the following command to dump the data of a specific app to a json file.
-- `python manage.py dumpdata --format=json myapp > /path/to/myapp/fixtures/myapp_test.json`
+- `python manage.py dumpdata --format json --indent 4 myapp > /path/to/myapp/fixtures/myapp_test.json`

 ### Load Fixtures
 Run the following command to load the data from a json file.
 Django will search the entire project for a json matching the provided argument.